 With an Income Share Agreement, you pay nothing toward your tuition until after you’ve graduated and accepted your first job offer.
 You don’t pay until you’re earning income.
 All we need is a refundable deposit before class begins to lock in your seat.

 As a part of our ongoing effort to support diversity in tech, Flatiron School is pleased to offer various scholarships to qualified women, minorities, and veterans, as well as merit-based scholarships.
 Schedule a Q&A with our Admissions team to hear more about our open scholarships.

 Design aptitude is built from an innate curiosity about the world and how people interact with it.
-We don’t admit students, we craft a class: a lawyer, chef, biologist, and artist will approach solutions differently, creating a richer learning environment for everyone involved.
-All that you need is passion and an open mind.
+We don’t admit students, we craft a class: a lawyer, chef, biologist, and artist will approach solutions differently, and bringing them together creates a richer learning environment for everyone involved.
+All you need is passion and an open mind.